Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 * Display Screens:
   * Display 1: The current player level is displayed on the game board controls.
   * Display 2: The top score is displayed at the botom of the page below the game board.
-* Different coloured buttons the light up and have a sound effect attached to them.
+* Different coloured buttons that light up and have a sound effect attached to them.
 * Pop-up or dropdown modal and accordian rules for players to understand their requirements.

 ### Existing Features